-A trust is essentially a legal entity that holds and manages the assets of one person for the benefit of another.
-Think of it like this…with a trust, you have a safe that holds your money and property for someone else.
+A marital trust is a legal entity that holds and manages one person’s assets for the benefit of another.
+Think of it like this, with a trust, you have a safe that holds your money and property for someone else.

 So why have a trust?

 It can protect assets from potential creditors

 It can minimize estate taxes

 It can help avoid the costs and delays of probating a will

 It can shift part of your income tax burden to beneficiaries who are in lower tax brackets

 It can set up a support fund in the event you become incapacitated

 Before you explore trusts, it is important to understand three terms associated with their construction: